sparkflows/sparkflows-docs/docs/operations/logging.rst

    :width: 60%

-How to change the various logging levels
+Changing the Various Logging Levels
 ++++++++++++++++++++++++++++++++++++++++

-You can change logging levels to 'DEBUG' mode by updating "conf/logback-spring.xml" file by below and Restart the Fire Server:
+You can change the logging levels to ``debug`` mode by updating "conf/logback-spring.xml" file using the below and restart the Fire server:

 ::